Historical and Cultural Society of Clay County

 Who is Felix Battles?

 Felix Battles was called "the pioneer barber of the Red River Valley."
 He arrived in Moorhead shortly after the city was founded in the 1870s and lived here until he died in 1907.
-Battles was born into slavery in the early 1840s on a cotton plantation near Memphis, TN, and lived at least a portion of his childhood as a slave in the southern U.S.
+Battles was born into slavery in the early 1840s on a cotton plantation near Memphis, TN, and lived his childhood enslaved near Holly Springs, MS.

-Sometime between 1856-1860, Felix gained his freedom, though we do not know how.
-He and family members are listed as Free Persons in Dubuque, Iowa, on June 8, 1860.
+Sometime between 1856-1860, Felix gained his freedom.
+He likely escaped his enslavers, but the story has been lost to history.
+He is listed in the 1860 census in Dubuque, Iowa, with three people who share his last name – perhaps his mother and two brothers?
+An aunt and two cousins?
 For some time he worked steamboats on the Mississippi in St. Paul.
-On August 8, 1864, he became one of more than 100 black Americans to join the Union Army from Minnesota.
-He served with the 18th United States Colored Infantry and in November he was promoted to corporal.
-As a member of this regiment he took part in the crucial Battle of Nashville, a Union victory that brought Battles back to his home state of Tennessee and effectively took the Confederate Army out of the western theater of the Civil War.
+On August 8, 1864, he became one of more than 100 African Americans to join the Union Army from Minnesota.
+He served with the 18th United States Colored Infantry, and in November he was promoted to corporal.
+As a member of this regiment, he took part in the crucial Battle of Nashville, a Union victory that brought Battles back to his home state of Tennessee and effectively took the Confederate Army out of the western theater of the Civil War.

 After the war, Battles worked on the Northern Pacific Railroad that brought him to the Red River Valley.
 He then worked as a traveling barber before setting up his own shop in Moorhead.
 A stroke forced him into retirement in 1905.
 He lived in south Moorhead with his wife Kate, her family, and their two children, Julia and Richard.